MDK-Packs/vscode-cmsis-solution-docs/docs/flash.md

 Before you can start debugging the application, you must download it to the flash of the target hardware.

 !!!
 Notes
-    - When you have several solutions in one folder, Visual Studio Code ignores the `tasks.json` and `launch.json` files that you created for each solution.
-Instead, Visual Studio Code generates new JSON files at the root of the workspace in a `.vscode` folder and ignores the other JSON files.
+    - When you have several solutions in one folder, VS Code ignores the `tasks.json` and `launch.json` files that you created for each solution.
+Instead, VS Code generates new JSON files at the root of the workspace in a `.vscode` folder and ignores the other JSON files.
 As a workaround, open one solution first, then add other solutions to your workspace with the **File** > **Add Folder to Workspace** option.
     - If you are using a multicore device and you did not specify a `"processorName"` in the `launch.json` file, select the appropriate processor for your project in the **Select a processor** drop-down list at the top of the window.